Making the switch

 Elevated short term CO levels are associated with increased cardiac disease according to the EPA: “a causal relationship is likely to exist between relevant short-term exposures to CO and cardiovascular morbidity.” (p.
 5-48) Gas heaters need regular maintenance to reduce carbon monoxide leaks.
 Gas cooking has also been linked to cardiovascular impacts through long-term low level CO exposures.
 The EPA states that long-term NO2 exposure is associated with “cardiovascular effects, diabetes, poorer birth outcomes, premature mortality, and cancer.”

-More about heart impacts
+More on heart impacts

 A California study showed that gas cooking was “typically used” without rangehoods, and that in this case over half of occupants would be “routinely exposed to NO2 [and] HCHO [formaldehyde] levels that exceed acute health-based standards”, in other words, worse than legally enforceable EPA standards for outdoor pollution.
 One problem is that effective rangehoods are very loud, and are often not turned on.